Camino del Norte: Leaving on Good Friday

 Introduction

-In April 2025 I took a 512-mile solo pilgrimage journey by foot across Northern Spain on the Camino del Norte, which is part of the Camino de Santiago.
-I flew from Huntsville on Good Friday, started the Camino on Easter Sunday from Irún, walked forty days, and arrived in Santiago de Compostela on Ascension Day.
-I took Sabbath rest days every Saturday, as well as a few extra days to explore some of the bigger cities along the route.
+In April 2025 hiked the Camino del Norte, which is a part of the Camino de Santiago.
+The 512-mile pilgrimage journey follows the northern coast of Spain from east to west and is considered one of the more rugged Camino routes.
+I left on Good Friday, started the Camino on Easter Sunday, walked for forty days, and arrived in Santiago de Compostela on Ascension Day.
+I took rest days every Saturday, as well as a few extra days to explore some of the bigger cities along the route.
+This was a solo journey, and I slept mostly in albergues (pilgrim hostels).

-I am a Christian, and I wanted to hike the Camino to deepen my relationship with God and hear His voice.
-Forty days in the Bible is a time of fasting and spiritual challenge, so I challenged myself to abstain from using social media for the duration of the trip.
-I experienced so much freedom and clarity that I ended up deleting my personal Instagram account before I got back to the states.
+I first heard about the Camino de Santiago when I was ten years old.
+During my senior year of college, a classmate in wheel throwing encouraged me to pursue my dream of hiking it.
+I am a Christian, and I hiked the Camino to deepen my relationship with God and learn to hear His voice.
+Forty days in the Bible is a time of fasting and spiritual challenge, and I challenged myself to fast from social media for the duration of the trip.

 The Camino del Norte was an amazing experience that I will never forget.
-However, don’t let the glittering vistas and glowing descriptions fool you: the Camino also has mud, blisters, tears, and sometimes monotony.
+However, don’t let the glittering vistas and glowing descriptions fool you: the Camino also has mud, blisters, tears, and, at times, monotony.
 I have endeavored to “keep it real” and include the unglamorous parts of my journey as well as the golden ones.
 Along the way I met some amazing fellow pilgrims whom I hope to keep in touch with for the rest of my life.

 I hope this account encourages you in your walk with the Lord and inspires you to consider doing a pilgrimage of your own one day.
 I learned and grew so much on this journey, and I am beyond grateful to have had this opportunity.
 If you have any questions about my experience on the Camino, please leave a comment or reach out to me via email.
 I am not a Camino expert, but I am happy to share what I know.